Supported tools

 `notion-query-data-sources`

-Query across multiple Notion data sources directly with structured summaries, grouping, and filters.
+Query Notion data sources with SQL, or run an existing view, with structured summaries, grouping, and filters.
 Returns organized results with counts and rollups for quick scanning.

 <Note>